NnamdiNgwu/ai_job_hunt/README.md

 ## Introduction

-Auto_Jobs_Applier_AIHawk is a cutting-edge, automated tool designed to revolutionize the job search and application process.
+Auto_Jobs_Applier is a cutting-edge, automated tool designed to revolutionize the job search and application process.
 In today's fiercely competitive job market, where opportunities can vanish in the blink of an eye, this program offers job seekers a significant advantage.
-By leveraging the power of automation and artificial intelligence, Auto_Jobs_Applier_AIHawk enables users to apply to a vast number of relevant positions efficiently and in a personalized manner, maximizing their chances of landing their dream job.
+By leveraging the power of automation and artificial intelligence, Auto_Jobs_Applier enables users to apply to a vast number of relevant positions efficiently and in a personalized manner, maximizing their chances of landing their dream job.

 ### The Challenge of Modern Job Hunting

 In the digital age, the job search landscape has undergone a dramatic transformation.
 While online platforms have opened up a world of opportunities, they have also intensified competition.
 Job seekers often find themselves spending countless hours scrolling through listings, tailoring applications, and repetitively filling out forms.
 This process can be not only time-consuming but also emotionally draining, leading to job search fatigue and missed opportunities.

-### Enter Auto_Jobs_Applier_AIHawk: Your Personal Job Search Assistant
+### Enter Auto_Jobs_Applier: Your Personal Job Search Assistant

-Auto_Jobs_Applier_AIHawk steps in as a game-changing solution to these challenges.
+Auto_Jobs_Applier steps in as a game-changing solution to these challenges.
 It's not just a tool; it's your tireless, 24/7 job search partner.
 By automating the most time-consuming aspects of the job search process, it allows you to focus on what truly matters - preparing for interviews and developing your professional skills.

 ## Features